 Financial support is intended to supplement existing means of support available to adoptive parents and the child or children being adopted.
-Adopters must be given information about statutory adoption leave and pay, benefits, tax credits and allowances, and these should be taken into account when considering amounts of financial support.
+Adopters must be given advice of entitlements to employee's rights to leave and pay, benefits, tax credits and allowances, and these should be taken into account when considering amounts of financial support.

 The circumstances in which provision of financial support may be paid are as follows: